michelleliu103/w205_finalproject/Readme.txt

 ------------------------

-1. set up the EC2 AMI with attached EBS volume as described in Exercise 2 instructions
+1. set up the EC2 AMI with attached EBS volume as described in Exercise 2 instructions if "df -k" doesn't show a /data volume... use "fdisk -l" to find path and
+                "mount -t ext4 (path) /data" to mount it

 2. Start postgres with "/data/start_postgres.sh"